taataa/tapspace/README.md

 - [API](docs/api.md)

 ## Developers

-Tests are run in a browser.
+Tests are run in a browser and built on [tape](https://github.com/substack/tape).

-- Start webpack watch process `$ npm run test:watch`
+- Build the test suite by `$ npm run test:watch`.
+Uses `webpack --watch` under the hood so rebuilds are automatic.
-- Open 'test/taperunner.html' with a browser.
+- Open [test/index.html](test/index.html) with a browser and open console.
+Uses `webpack-livereload-plugin` so expect automatic page refresh at each rebuild.
-- Refresh browser after edit.

 ## License